The goals of this chapter are to:

 - What can explain some of these differences in the map patterns?

-The Grand-Canyon has amazed tourists and geoscientists alike, not only for its beauty, but by the fantastic stratigraphic sections (layers of sedimentary rock) exposed in its walls.
+The Grand-Canyon has amazed tourists and geoscientists alike, not only for its beauty, but by the fantastic s (layers of sedimentary rock) exposed in its walls.
 The South Rim of the Grand Canyon is composed of metamorphic, igneous, and various sedimentary rocks.
-Figure 2.25 shows a stratigraphic column of the Grand-Canyon (see Figure 0.3 for a sketch of the Grand Canyon).
+Figure 2.25 shows a of the Grand-Canyon (see Figure 0.3 for a sketch of the Grand Canyon).

 - Which rocks from your kit resemble the sedimentary units marked with a star on the Grand Canyon stratigraphic section?
 Fill this out in the third column Table 2.10.